iAbasekeme/simple_shell/README.md

 Write a README with the description of your project You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
 Format, see Docker

 The Checker will be released at the end of the project (1-2 days before the deadline).
-We strongly encourage the entire class to work together to create a suite of checks covering both regular tests and edge cases for each task.
+We strongly encourage the entire class to work together to create a suite of checks covering both regular tests and edge cases for each one of the tasks.